 It didn't sound very hard, really, and I felt quite poetical when I got home-rather pale, you know, and my hair a little out of curl-so I thought I might as well write a poem.
-The beginning was easy; I thought of some rhymes wonder-fully quickly, and then just put down whatever came into my head :--
+The beginning was easy; I thought of some rhymes wonderfully quickly, and then just put down whatever came into my

-Ah, grief and despair of this weariful world !
-Oh, hurrying rushes of pain !
-Oh, wings that so whitely and fair were unfurled, And are dashed in the puddles again !
+Ah, grief and despair of this weariful world!
+Oh, hurrying rushes of pain!
+Oh, wings that so whitely and fair were unfurled, And are dashed in the puddles again!

-Don't you think it's rather pretty ? and it only took me half-an-hour to do.
+Don't you think it's rather pretty? and it only took me half-an-hour to do.
 But the worst of it is, one has to write several verses.
 I put down some rhymes for the next, but I was dreadfully sleepy by that time, and, besides, poor Célestine was waiting up all the time to undress me.
 It was very unfortunate, because I've never been inspired since.
 Still, it is a comfort to feel that I can write if it is necessary; and one never can tell what may happen, life is so very uncertain.

+Dear me!
+What shall I tell you about next?
+So many things happen that if I told you them all it would take all day, and then you see nothing would be able to happen, so it would be no good.
+Oh, I know, the bazaar.
+Princess Mary of Teck came and opened it, with Princess Victoria, who looked quite pretty in a neat pink frock.
+That part of it was rather stupid, because of course there were speeches, and they can't expect you to listen; but when we began to sell, it was the greatest fun.
+I must tell you that we made more money at our stall than at any of the others, which was so nice for the poor people, wasn't it?
+I'm sure I don't know what it was for, though I would have found out if I had remembered I was going to write to you.
+But I had a stall of my own the flower stall with five others.
 I had a stall of my own-the flower-stall-with five other girls to help, and we had vivandière dresses, and looked very nice.
 But the poor old dowagers!
 Some of the oldest and fattest of them insisted on wearing fancy dress-and never knew they were so fat before, and they got so red that I could not help feeling sorry for them.
 Poor old dears! they would have looked quite nice if they would have worn mob-caps and lacemittens like Mrs. Bennett, our housekeeper at Haw-thorne.
 That is what I mean mamma to do when she gets old.

-Mrs. Calthrop Wendry had the stall next minethe refreshments.
+Mrs. Calthrop Wendry had the stall next mine the refreshments.
 It is extraordinary how many strawberry and vanilla ices one man can swallow.
 Little Lord Lakes, who spent the whole afternoon at our end of the hall, must have eaten at least twenty, laying down half-a-crown on the table every time.
-But, after for of course I never could care at all about a boy like that, and I should be extremely sorry if he allowed his feelings to carry him too far.
-M. A. B.
+But, after that, I noticed that he surreptitiously slipped away the ices into a flower-vase, and still went on putting down his half-